Angel-ifechukwu/altschool-cloud-exercises/Exercise 9/IP address.md

 Given IP = 11000001.00010000.00010100.00100011

-To find the network ID, simply do binary and operation between the given IP address and the subnet mask:
+## Simply do a binary and operation between the provided IP address and the subnet mask to determine the network ID.:

 First Octet:
 Binary and operation between (255 & 193) or (11111111 & 11000001)